RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Display GPU statistics overlay**

 Displays the framerate and VRAM statistics as an overlay.
-You normally never need to use this unless you're debugging a performance problem or similar. **Note:** As of ES-DE v1.2 the VRAM usage statistics is not accurate.
-This will be addressed in a future release.
+This can be useful to find out whether you have enough VRAM allocated to cover for what a theme needs.
+It's also helpful for debugging performance problems and similar.

 **Enable menu in kid mode**

-Enabling or disabling the menu when the UI mode is set to Kid.
+Enabling or disabling the menu when the UI mode is set to _Kid_.
 Mostly intended for testing purposes as it's not recommended to enable the menu in this restricted mode.

-**Show quit menu (reboot and power off entries)** _(Unix and Windows only)_
+**Show quit menu (reboot and power off entries)** _(All operating systems except macOS)_

 With this setting enabled, there is a Quit menu shown as the last entry on the main menu which provides options to quit ES-DE, to reboot the computer or to power off the computer.
 With this setting disabled, there will simply be an entry to quit the application instead of the complete quit menu.